ourongxing/web-printer/packages/juejin/README.md

    */
   url: string
   /**
-   * when the article list page has a lot of articles, you can set maxPages to limit, especially endless loading.
+   * When the article list page has a lot of articles, you can set maxPages to limit, especially endless loading.
    * @default Infinity
    */
   maxPages?: number
   /**
-   * interval of each scroll
+   * Interval of each scroll
    * @default 500
    * @unit ms
    */